cddoa/Active-Directory-Lab-In-VirtualBox/README.md

 # Active-Directory-Lab-In-VirtualBox

 ## Objective
 The goal of this lab is to build, configure and exploit an Active Directory environment to simulate an attack scenario in an enterprise network.
-The lab consists of a pfSense firewall/router to manage the internal network, a Windows Server domain controller, two Windows 10 client machines, a Kali Linux machine as the attacking platform and an Ubuntu machine hosting a Wazuh server with Suricata for real-time defensive monitoring.
+The lab consists of a pfSense firewall/router to manage the internal network, a Windows Server domain controller, two Windows 10 client machines, a Kali Linux machine as the attacking platform and an Amazon Linux machine hosting a Wazuh server with Suricata for real-time defensive monitoring.
 The lab provides a controlled environment for exploring common vulnerabilities, defensive methods and attacks within a Windows domain network.

+## Tools Used
+- **Virtualization**: VirtualBox
+- **Firewall & Routing**: pfSense
+- **Domain Services**: Windows Server 2019 (AD DS, DNS, DHCP)
+- **Clients**: Windows 10
+- **Attack Platform**: Kali Linux
+- **Monitoring**: Wazuh (SIEM), Suricata (IDS)
+- **Tools**: Nmap, Impacket, BloodHound, John the Ripper, testmyids.com

 ## Skills Learned
+- Configured Windows Server 2019 as Domain Controller (AD DS, DNS, DHCP)
+- Created pfSense firewall rules to isolate subnets and manage internal network
+- Deployed and configured Wazuh SIEM for real-time log collection and analysis
+- Integrated Suricata IDS for network-level intrusion detection through a SPAN port
+- Performed reconnaissance and enumeration with Nmap and RID cycling
+- Exploited users without Kerberos authentication with Impacket’s GetNPUsers
+- Simulated detection of malicious activities with NMAP and testmyids.com

 ## Lab Diagram
 <img width="773" height="758" alt="Host machine" src="https://github.com/user-attachments/assets/e608d104-711e-4896-afe1-01107ca1d433" />